 Understanding How Wood Siding Can Help With Soundproofing

 Wood siding is a popular and aesthetically pleasing choice for homes.
-But did you know that wood siding can also help with soundproofing?
+But, did you know that wood siding also has soundproofing power?

-The natural composition of wood makes it an excellent material for absorbing sound waves, thereby reducing noise transmission between rooms or from the outside.
-When sound waves hit wood siding, they cause the fibers to vibrate, dissipating the energy into heat and reducing the wave’s amplitude.
+The natural composition of wood makes it an excellent material for absorbing sound waves, so it can reduce noise transmission between rooms or from the outside.
+When sounds hit the wood siding, it makes the fibers in the wood vibrate.
+This movement turns the sound energy into heat, which reduces the strength of the sound waves.

-Different types of wood siding have varying effectiveness in reducing noise transmission.
+Different types of wood siding have varying effectiveness at reducing noise transmission.
 Solid wood siding is dense and thick, making it a highly effective option for soundproofing.

 Engineered wood siding consists of layers of different bonded materials, which can help with insulation and noise reduction.
-However, thinner or less dense woods such as cedar or pine may be less effective in reducing noise transmission.
+But, thinner or less dense woods such as cedar or pine may be less effective.

 Comparing Different Types of Wood Siding for Soundproofing